 The Council has 50 district councillors elected to cover all the electoral wards across the borough.
 District councillors represent their communities and bring their views into the Council's decision making process.
 Council meetings are publicised on the Council's website alongside agendas, reports and minutes.
 The meetings are open to members of the public to attend bringing decision-making closer to the public.

-The political structure of the Council in the 2018/19 year was as follows, with the Conservative Party then forming a majority administration:
+The political structure of the Council in the 2019/20 year was as follows, with a Labour minority administration supported by the Liberal Democrat group on the basis of a supply and confidence agreement: